jacob-meacham/southbaycircus.com/pages/blog/10-reasons-a-circus-arts-class-is-just-what-you-re-looking-for.md

 <br>
 <img src="/static/img/blog/hoopsballs.JPG" class="blog-image" style="display: block; margin-left: auto; margin-right: auto">

 **6. You want an outlet for your craftiness** Hoops and juggling balls are a great place to start.
-Handstand canes.
-A bull whip, perchance?
+Then try handstand canes.
+Then, a bull whip, perchance?
 A cyr wheel?
 A unicycle?
 Who says you can't make your toys and play with them, too?
 Fortunately, nobody said that.

 <br>
 <br>